vitiral/fiction-civboot/toll/healing1.md

 of sadness they now found themselves.
 Nearly animal instincts had replaced the carefully practiced social dance.
 They were like animals trying to find shelter from a hurricane of despair.
-Toll could blearily remember the intimate contact he had shared with Maye, how there had been no thought put into it.
-How it had felt not exactly good or bad.
-Barely even a relief of tension.
+Toll could blearily remember the intimate contact he had shared with Maye, how instinctual it had been.
+Not exactly good or bad.
+A release of tension and lifeline to something real.

 He took her in his arms again.
 His muscles tensed to hug tightly, simultaneously releasing built-up tension elsewhere.
 It felt good to be here.